hsmoon0/hsmoon0.github.io/_pages/research.md

 Elastic Net multiset CCA reveals diffusion subnetworks within these regions that account for a substantial portion of variance in odor guided behaviors (up to 24%).
-Blood eigengene modules also track microstructural changes in these same olfactory–limbic pathways, linking peripheral molecular signatures to central sensory cognitive decline.
+Blood eigengene modules also track microstructural changes in these same olfactory-limbic pathways, linking peripheral molecular signatures to central sensory cognitive decline.
 Together, this work establishes olfactory behavior, olfactory memory circuits, and their associated transcriptomic patterns as a translatable biomarker axis for early Alzheimer’s disease risk.

 ---

-### Multimodal Imaging of Olfactory–Limbic Circuit Vulnerability
+### Multimodal Imaging of Olfactory-Limbic Circuit Vulnerability

 <img src="/images/figure4_part1.png" alt="Hierarchical clustering of diffusion and volumetric microstructure across olfactory–limbic regions including piriform, entorhinal, hippocampal, and subicular areas, revealing risk-associated regional groupings." width="800">